sobopla/AJAX-Penelopes-Horses/README.md

 ## AJAX Sinatra Challenge

 In this challenge, you will need to display your AJAX skills by AJAXing a few parts of an existing application.
-This is a lovely application that keeps track of Penelope's caballos (aka horses).
+This is a lovely application that keeps track of Penelope's horses.

 ### Release 0